Xentrk/x3mRouting/README.md

 The manual method with **'ip='** parameter is used to create IPSET lists from one or more IP addresses separated by a comma.

 ##### Optional 'src='' and 'src_range='' parameters
 x3mRouting also provides the option to specify the source IP address or source IP address ranges of LAN devices you want the routing rules to be applied to.

-##### Optional 'dir=' parameter
-By default, x3mRouting will use the **/opt/tmp** directory as the backup/restore location.
-Use the **'dir='** parameter to specify an altnernate backup/restore location

-##### Optional 'del' parameter
-Specifying the **'del'** parameter will delete the IPSET list, routing rules and configuration performed during the setup.
-It will not delete the backup/restore file.

 #### x3mRouting.sh Usage Notes